Teach (and Practice) a New Jewish Value Each Night of Hanukkah

 • Play “Torah Jeopardy," asking questions to which names and places from the Torah are the answer.

-• Make Torah scrolls with citations or pictures of your favorite verses of Torah in them, gift to one another.
+• Make Torah scrolls with citations or pictures of your favorite verses of Torah in them and give them to each other.

-• Draw a picture of how you imagine your favorite biblical hero or heroine looked.
-Tell his or her story to your family.
+• Draw a picture of your favorite biblical character.
+Tell their story to your family.

 • Download and play Middotopoly, a game for learning Jewish values.